Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 How do I buy train tickets to and from Vientiane?

-Book train tickets to and from Vientiane at Rail Monsters by entering your travel date, selecting Vientiane Station or Khamsavath Station, and choosing the available Laos-China Railway or Thailand-linked service.
-Rail Monsters accepts bookings 6 to 12 months ahead of travel for Vientiane services, which helps during Lao New Year, Chinese New Year, and Thai holiday periods.
-Booking confirmation is sent by email.
+Book train tickets to and from Vientiane on Rail Monsters by entering your travel date, selecting Vientiane Railway Station or Khamsavath Station, and choosing the available Laos-China Railway or State Railway of Thailand service.
+Rail Monsters accepts bookings 6 to 12 months ahead of travel for Vientiane services.
+Passenger names and passport details should match the travel document used at boarding.

 What are the main train stations in Vientiane?

-Vientiane has two main passenger stations.
-Vientiane Station is the Laos-China Railway terminal for trains toward Vang Vieng, Luang Prabang, Boten, and China.
-Khamsavath Station, also known as Vientiane-Tai Station, handles cross-border services connected with Nong Khai and Bangkok in Thailand.
-The stations are not the same, so travelers should verify the departure station before arranging city transfers.
+Vientiane Railway Station is the main Laos-China Railway station and the city's primary terminal for trains north to Vang Vieng, Luang Prabang, Boten, and China.
+Khamsavath Station is the cross-border station for Thai rail services across the Mekong.
+The two stations are separate, so travelers should confirm the station name on the ticket before arranging local transfer.

 Should I reserve seats on trains from Vientiane?